BRCGS air quality standards for food producers

 Dusty Rhodes 0:18

 Hello there and welcome to Let's talk clean air our regular look at how clean air can affect the quality process for you and the workplace.
 On this episode, we're talking about standards for indoor air quality, what they are, and in particular, how they impact food and beverage producers.
-My name is Dusty Rhodes and joining me to explain more about this today is Evan Efe-Kabagoz from brcgs.
+My name is Dusty Rhodes and joining me to explain more about this today is Evan Efe-Kabagoz from BRCGS.
 The company was founded about 25 years ago by retailers who wanted to harmonize food safety standards across the supply chain.
 Today, they are globally recognized across both food and non food categories and operate the most rigorous third party certification scheme of its type from Camfil.
 We have Ross dumigan, who is their food and beverage segment manager for Europe, Middle East and Africa with a very long and successful history in the molecular filtration industry.
 Evren, can I start off with you?
-Can you tell me just a little bit about the company brcgs.
+Can you tell me just a little bit about the company BRCGS.

 Evren Efe-Kabagoz 1:15

 About just if you've stated a couple of seconds ago, actually the company was founded in 1996 by the retailer in the UK.
 Because during that time, there were many second party audits being performed by the retailers by the brands and the retailers wanted to create a single standard to be used for the audit.
-And in 2016, the BRC became a part of the lgc group and the brand name changed from BRC to brcgs.
+And in 2016, the BRC became a part of the lgc group and the brand name changed from BRC to BRCGS.
 And although we are very popular for our food standard at the moment, we also have lots of non Food Standards.
 At the moment, we have around 30,000 certificates sites in more than 130 countries.
-And we also have a network of more than 90 accredited and brcgs recognized certification bodies in the world.
+And we also have a network of more than 90 accredited and BRCGS recognized certification bodies in the world.
 And although we are known as a standard owner, we are also developing some digital products like the food safety culture excellence module or confidential reporting system which can be used by the sites as a part of their systems.
 And we also provide training to the certification bodies and the sites with our approved training providers in different countries.
-And we have also developed a brcgs professional program, which is a holistic learning development program for individuals which covers the skills to implement and maintain the standards in any site, you know, in any brcgs or GFIi certificated site in the industry.
+And we have also developed a BRCGS professional program, which is a holistic learning development program for individuals which covers the skills to implement and maintain the standards in any site, you know, in any BRCGS or GFIi certificated site in the industry.

 Dusty Rhodes 2:54

 So it's a very big operation and it allows a consistency of measurement across a very large industry worldwide.
 Is that a good summation?
-Okay, tell me then about the brcgs standards themselves.
+Okay, tell me then about the BRCGS standards themselves.
 Why are they important to the food and beverage producers in particular?

 Evren Efe-Kabagoz 3:15

 Well, I think there are a couple of reasons for that.
 The first of all, the content of the food standard is quite comprehensive, and it aims to set the standard for the industry.
 So the product safety, legality, integrity and quality can be met by the producers.
 And it also ensures that some retailer supplier due diligence requirements are met.
 And the standard is actually internationally recognized by many brands and specifiers and buyer groups and it complies with the gfsi requirements.
-And the audits are accredited objective of a brcgs audit is actually providing a true reflection of the site, how it operates and the level of conformity according to the standard.
+And the audits are accredited objective of a BRCGS audit is actually providing a true reflection of the site, how it operates and the level of conformity according to the standard.
 So we have some confirmative recognized raised during the audit and at the end of the audit the number and severity level of non conformities set the grading of the audit results.
-So it means not all of the brcgs certificates are the same.
+So it means not all of the BRCGS certificates are the same.
 And this is used by many specifiers to assess their suppliers.
 And also another feature of the standard is that all non conformities have to be actioned so the site gets a certificate.
-So these are the features that many retailers and brand owners worldwide prefer to use brcgs fulled certificate to ssdr suppliers and also certificates companies can be viewed on the brcgs directory.
+So these are the features that many retailers and brand owners worldwide prefer to use BRCGS fulled certificate to ssdr suppliers and also certificates companies can be viewed on the BRCGS directory.
 And this creates a kind of transparent communication between producers and their customers and the customers.
-The brands can get And some kind of reports by using this brcgs directory and the seabees certification bodies can also use it for getting reports about their own auditors or sites that are certificates by them.
+The brands can get And some kind of reports by using this BRCGS directory and the seabees certification bodies can also use it for getting reports about their own auditors or sites that are certificates by them.
 So this provides a kind of edit value for all sides.

 Dusty Rhodes 5:18

-Now, when the facility is being audited by brcgs, how is the audit actually conducted?
+Now, when the facility is being audited by BRCGS, how is the audit actually conducted?

 Evren Efe-Kabagoz 5:26

 Yeah, I do.
-I've been I've been working for brcgs auditor for 15 years, I think.
-And for the last two years, almost, I have been performing brcgs compliance audit.
+I've been I've been working for BRCGS auditor for 15 years, I think.
+And for the last two years, almost, I have been performing BRCGS compliance audit.
 So I'm a part of the compliance team.
 Yeah, so I am aware of the audit process.

 Dusty Rhodes 5:45